hmu35/bewakoofClone/README.md

 # BewakoofClone
 Hello everyone, this is a Readme for my construct week project that has been completed successfully within the duration of 5 days.
-It was a solo project.
+It was a Collaborative project.
 I've made the clone website of Clothing Keeda .
 I've created Home page , Signup page , Login page , Clothing products page , Cart page , Payment Page and Admin Side.

 ### live link: https://clothing-keeda.netlify.app/